kddfinanceday2026/kddfinanceday2026.github.io/data-competition.md

 ## External Competition Site

-Visit the official competition website for registration, datasets, and submission details:
+Register, access the datasets, and submit your entries at the XForecast Challenge website:

 **[https://xforecast.github.io/](https://xforecast.github.io/)**